Recent Projects at Objexx

 Technologies used to build the new hybrid Falcon system include:

-Objexx worked with the SIAM-xLPR/SIAM-PFM team at the Oak Ridge National Laboratory to identify and demonstrate software technology improvements for the Python-Fortran hybrid SIAM-PFM application.
+Objexx worked with the SIAM-xLPR/SIAM-PFM team at the Oak Ridge National Laboratory to identify and demonstrate software technology improvements for the Python-Fortran hybrid SIAM-PFM application being developed for the NRC.
 The focus was on methodologies to eliminate the need for users to install dependencies or to learn/use F2PY.

 Objexx converted the preeminent Rosetta software suite for protein structural identification and design from Fortran to C++ and helped the Rosetta academic consortium with the migration to scalable, object-oriented design.